johanna-ux/confirmit-assignment/README.md

 Confirmit – job interview assignment
 ====================================
-This is an assignment that I solved as part as a jobb interview with Confirmit.
+This is an assignment that I solved as part as a job interview with Confirmit.

 Description
 ------------